 2 (Major) Impediments To Faster Biopharmaceutical Product Development

-As pharmaceutical products have become more complex, many companies have become bogged down in accomplishing their primary mission of launching new products by complex regulatory requirements, convoluted management approaches, and inefficient resources and methods that add time and cost to moving new products from research to the patients.
+As pharma products have become more complicated, companies have become bogged down in accomplishing their mission of launching new products because of complex regulatory requirements, convoluted management approaches, and inefficient resources and methods that add time and cost to moving new products from research to patients.